It is easy to make Cambodia your home. It's a warm a friendly place to live and work and most importantly - you are needed.

 Ans Ohms is a Dutch midwife and volunteer in Cambodia.
 She is supporting the development of midwife training across six hospitals.
 Thanks to these improvements, over 10,000 pregnant women have already benefited.

 VSO volunteer Giovanni Villafuerte is working in Cambodia alongside farmers to help improve their business skills.
-Enabling them to better provide for themselves and their families.
+This is enabling them to better provide for themselves and their families.

 Living in Cambodia